A Lady Seated at a Virginal

 Beside Dutch vocal music, the Duarte family had a keen interest in the latest compositions from Italy and France intensified by Huygens's own interest in everything that was new in the musical life, especially at the Royal court in Paris.
 Thus, Gaspar and Huygens maintained a lively exchange about Italian "madrigaletten" or the latest French airs by Michel Lambert, one of the leading musicians in the 1660s and "Maître de la musique de la chambre du Roi."
 The Duartes introduced Lambert's airs to Antwerp suggesting both the exceptional musical skill and international interests of the family

 In addition to singing and playing various instruments, Leonora and her brother Diego are documented as composers.
-Diego's inventory of artworks listed a Virginal Player by Vermeer, presumably the Lady Seated at the Virginal.
+Diego's inventory of artworks listed a Virginal Player by Vermeer, presumably the A Lady Seated at a Virginal.
 Leonora wrote a set of seven abstract fantasies, called Symphonies, for a consort of five viols.
 The library of Christ Church College in Oxford contains a copy of the manuscripts made by a professional music scribe but with the titles above written by Leonora's father Gaspar.5 The pieces display such a remarkably talent for a musical amateur that we may suppose Leonora must had a teacher for composition, perhaps even the English composer John Bull who lived in Antwerp since c.
 1615.6

 Diego quite certainly received the same musical education as his sisters and brother, although it remains unclear which instruments he may have played since he did not habitually perform before guests.7 But it is known that he set various poems by William Cavendish (1650s) to music as well as the psalm paraphrases of Godeau (1673-85), which he dedicated to Huygens.
 Non of these works, probably for one voice with basso continuo, has survived8